Climate Jargon

 Radiation: Energy released by something, like sunlight from the Sun or radioactivity from nuclear fuel

-Radiation budget: How much energy the Earth gains from the Sun, changed by ice sheets, clouds, and greenhouse gases
+Radiation budget: How much heat the Earth gets from the Sun

 Radioactive waste: Hazardous waste from mining, refining, and using nuclear fuel

-Range shift: When plants or animals move to higher elevations or higher latitudes due to climate change
+Range shift: When plants or animals move to higher elevations or higher latitudes because of climate change

 Reforestation: Planting trees in areas that used to have forests

-Relative sea level rise: Sea level rise plus the local rise or fall of land
+Relative sea level rise: Rising seas plus the local rise or fall of land

-Reservoir emissions: Greenhouse gases released from lakes formed by dams, created as dead plants and animals decay underwater
+Reservoir emissions: Climate pollution released from lakes formed by dams, created as dead plants and animals decay underwater

 Retrofitting: Improving energy efficiency of older systems, like replacing a gas heater with an electric heat pump

-Rewilding: Restoring natural processes to an area, including native plants and animals
+Rewilding: Restoring nature to an area, including native plants and animals

 Risk assessment: Forecasting future events that might harm something

-Rooftop solar power: Solar panels supplying electric power, mounted on a roof
+Rooftop solar power: Solar panels mounted on a roof, supplying electricity

 Scenario: Reasonable and simplified description of how the future could develop

-Scope 1 emissions: Greenhouse gases released directly from operations
+Scope 1 emissions: Climate pollution released directly from operations

-Scope 2 emissions: Indirect greenhouse gases released from purchased energy
+Scope 2 emissions: Indirect climate pollution released from purchased energy

-Scope 3 emissions: All other indirect greenhouse gases released by suppliers or users of something, hard to measure
+Scope 3 emissions: All other indirect climate pollution released by suppliers or users of something, hard to measure

 Sea level: Average height of the ocean at a shoreline